Help Keep San Diego County Seniors Safe

 Users of the online system will need to register when they first use the link and the County Aging & Independence Services will need to approve the account.
 Online users will not need to call in an initial report or send a follow-up written report.

 Mandated reporters who choose NOT to use the online referral are required to report any suspicions of abuse by telephone immediately and file a written report -- the SOC 341 form -- within 48 hours.
 Individuals who willfully fail to report where the abuse results in death or great bodily injury, may be punished by up to one year in county jail, or by a fine of up to $5,000, or by both imprisonment and fine.

 Aging & Independence Services

 P.O.
 Box 23217

 San Diego, CA 92193-3217

-Adult Protective Services (APS), a division of the County's Aging & Independence Services, is the designated agency to accept reports of suspected abuse of elders and dependent adults that happens in a person's home or out in the community (except for nursing homes, board and care homes and other healthcare-related residential facilities).
+Adult Protective Services (APS), a division of the County's Aging & Independence Services, is the designated agency to accept reports of suspected abuse of elders and dependent adults who live in private homes, apartments, or hotels, or in facilities when the alleged abuser is not a resident or staff member.

 APS is responsible both for investigating reported cases of elder and vulnerable adult abuse and for providing victims with treatment and protective services.